HYMMA/Hymma.Solidworks/readme.md

  - Qrify+ is made using [Hymma.Solidworks.Addins.Fluent](https://github.com/HYMMA/Hymma.Solidworks/tree/dev/Addins.Fluent)
  	- This Addin converts value of a custom property into QR image.
 Users can add suffixes to the QR text.

 Although these are free for commercial use they exist to help you develop your own addins.
+All the `.snk` files are included so you can build the projects once they are cloned.

 ## License
 [MIT](https://opensource.org/licenses.MIT)